The differences between a Naturopathic Physician (NMD/ND), Naturopathic Practitioner, and Medical Consultant (MD)

 8. This extensive medical and clinical education is absolutely necessary for public safety.
 If a clinician is not medically trained, but they are recommending things for you to put into your body, they really have no idea if it could hurt you.
 Eg: You are on warfarin for your heart disease, and your clinician recommends turmeric.
 This might seem like a good idea, but a clinician who has not gone to medical school might not have learned that turmeric is a blood thinner and will interact with your warfarin and put you at extremely high risk for hemorrhage/bleed.

-Here are 4 key things that make licensed Naturopathic Physicians (doctors in Michigan) different from MD’s:
+Here are 4 key things that make licensed Naturopathic Physicians (consultants in Michigan) different from MD’s:

 1) Years 1 and 2 of medical school are very similar between ND’s and MD’s, though often ND’s often have a heavier load (see reference).